Theerapong/Terraform-and-AWS-EC2/README.md

 (_terraform-lil_)

-This is testing from LinkedIn Learning Coursework
+This is a test from LinkedIn Learning Coursework

 It might have some confidential which not works anymore.